chrismeyers/website/README.md

 This site is hosted on Vercel and [automatically deploys via GitHub Actions](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel) when pushing or merging to the `main` branch.
 Including `[deploy skip]` or `[skip deploy]` in the HEAD commit message will skip the deploy job.

-## Credit

-The site uses several open source libraries and frameworks.
-See `package.json` for the full list.